Quirinius: Archaeology

-The earliest known mention of his name is in an inscription from 14 AD discovered in Antioch Pisidia known as Res Gestae Divi Augusti ('The Deeds of the Divine Augustus'), which states: "A great crowd of people came together from all over Italy to my election, ... when Publius Sulpicius (Quirinius) and Gaius Valgius were consuls."
-Two other inscriptions also found in Pisidian Antioch (Inscriptiones Latinae Selectae 9502–9503) mentioned Quirinius as a Duumvir, when Marcus Servilius was a Roman consul in 3 AD.
+The earliest known mention of Quirinius is an inscription from 14 AD, discovered in Antioch Pisidia, known as Res Gestae Divi Augusti ('The Deeds of the Divine Augustus'), which states: "A great crowd of people came together from all over Italy to my election, ... when Publius Sulpicius (Quirinius) and Gaius Valgius were consuls."
+Two other inscriptions from the same site (Inscriptiones Latinae Selectae 9502–9503) mentioned Quirinius as a duumvir in 3 AD, while Marcus Servilius was a Roman consul.

-The discovery of coins issued by Quirinius as governor of Syria, bearing the date "the 36th year of Caesar [Augustus]" (5/6 AD counted from the Battle of Actium) confirmed his position there.
-The census that he conducted in Syria has been confirmed by an inscription on the Stele of Quintus Aemilius Secundus purchased in Beirut in 1674 and brought to Venice, commemorating a Roman officer who had served under him stating among other achievements: "By order of the same Quirinius I took a census of the city of Apamea".
+Quirinius's position as governor of Syria has been validated by the discovery of coins issued by his administration there, inscribed with "the 36th year of Caesar [Augustus]" (5/6 AD counted from the Battle of Actium).
+The census he conducted in Syria has been validated by an inscription on the Stele of Quintus Aemilius Secundus, purchased in Beirut in 1674 and brought to Venice.
+The stele commemorates a Roman officer who had served under Quirinius, stating, among other achievements: "By order of the same Quirinius I took a census of the city of Apamea".

 Historical accounts

 The Roman historian Tacitus wrote in his Annals Book III that when Quirinius died in 21 AD, Tiberius Caesar "requested that the Senate pay tribute ... with a public funeral", and described him as a "tireless soldier, who had by his faithful services become consul during the reign of Augustus, ... [and] later was appointed to be an adviser to Caius Caesar in the government of Armenia ..."
-The Jewish historian Josephus wrote in more detail about the census of Judea around 6 AD that Quirinius undertook as the governor of Syria.
+The Jewish historian Josephus wrote in more detail about the census of Judea that Quirinius oversaw as governor of Syria around 6 AD.